cbarkinozer/Java/Spring/Spring.md

 Modules are pluggable and can be easily replaced with their equivalent.
 Eases out the modular testing.

-**Methods for achieving Inversion Of Control**: Strategy Design Pattern, Service locator Pattern or Dependency Injection.
+**Methods for achieving Inversion Of Control**: Strategy Design Pattern, Service Locator Pattern, or Dependency Injection.

 **Dependency Injection**: An Inversion of control pattern, whereby one object supplies the dependencies of another object.
 The dependency injection concept promotes loose coupling among Java objects.